atari-monk/apollo/script/create_folders.md

 4. I see code is not dry.

-5. Lets leave data hard coded but lets take storage number as script param.
+5. Lets leave root folder name hard coded but lets take storage number as script param.

 6. This is fine, now add a method that will generate index.md in each folder001 - 99 with this content: #.